-- (1) The Council may: - (a) declare an area to be a dog restriction area; and - (b) prohibit the keeping in the area of: - (i) all dogs; or - (ii) more than a specified number of dogs; or - (iii) all or more than a specified number of dogs of a specified breed. - (2) The Council may also prohibit the bringing of a dog into a dog restriction area.
+- (1) The Council may: - (a) declare an area to be a dog restriction area; and - (b) prohibit the keeping in the area of: - (i) all dogs; or - (ii) more than a specified number of dogs; or - (iii) all or more than a specified number of dogs of a specified class. - (2) The Council may also prohibit the taking of a dog into a dog restriction area. - (3) The Council must publish on its website and in a newspaper circulating in the Council area a notice of its intention to declare a dog restriction area not less than 28 days before making the declaration. - (4) The Council must consider any response from members of the public who reside in the Council area to the notice mentioned in clause (3) before declaring the area to be a dog restriction area. - (5) A person commits an offence if the person keeps a dog in a dog restriction area where keeping the dog is prohibited.

-- (3) The Council must publish in a newspaper circulating in the council area a notice of its intention to declare a dog restriction area not less than 28 days before making the declaration. - (4) The Council must consider any response from members of the public to the notice mentioned in clause (2) before declaring the area to be a dog restriction area. - (5) A person who keeps a dog in a dog restriction area where keeping the dog is prohibited commits an offence.
+(6) An offence against clause (5) is an offence of strict liability.

-- (6) An offence against clause (5) is an offence of strict liability. - (7) It is a defence to a prosecution for an offence against clause (5) if the defendant proves that, at the date of the declaration of the dog restriction area, the dog: - (a) was owned by the person; and - (b) was usually kept at premises in the dog restriction area; and - (c) if required by these By-laws to be registered, was registered. - (8) A person who brings a dog into a dog restriction area where the bringing of the dog is prohibited commits an offence.
+- (7) It is a defence to a prosecution for an offence against clause (5) if the defendant proves that, at the date of the declaration of the dog restriction area, the dog: - (a) was owned by the person; and - (b) was usually kept at premises in the dog restriction area; and - (c) if required by these By-laws to be registered, was registered. - (8) A person commits an offence if the person takes a dog into a dog restriction area where the taking of the dog is prohibited.